Daniel Lubetzky: Early life and education

 He received a Bachelor of Arts degree in economics and international relations, graduating magna cum laude, from Trinity University in San Antonio, Texas.
-As an undergraduate, he studied abroad in both Israel and France.
-Lubetzky then earned his Juris Doctor from Stanford Law School in 1993.
+As an undergraduate, he studied abroad in Israel and France.
+Lubetzky then earned his Juris Doctor degree from Stanford Law School in 1993.

-In March 2008, Lubetzky married Michelle Lynn Lieberman, a physician.
-They have four children.
-Lubetzky is the cousin of 3 time Oscar-winning cinematographer Emmanuel Lubezki.
+In March 2008, he married Michelle Lynn Lieberman, a physician.
+The couple has four children.
+Lubetzky is the cousin of three-time Oscar-winning cinematographer Emmanuel Lubezki.

 Business career

-During his college years in Texas, Lubetzky created a retail watch operation, Da'Leky Times.
+While in college, Lubetzky created a retail watch operation, Da'Leky Times.
 After graduating from law school, Lubetzky worked briefly at Sullivan & Cromwell and at McKinsey & Company.

 In 1993, Lubetzky was awarded a Haas Koshland Fellowship to write about legislative means to foster joint ventures between Arabs and Israelis.
-While carrying out his research, he discovered a sun-dried tomato product that provided the foundation for PeaceWorks Inc. in 1994.
-PeaceWorks is a "not-Only-for-profit" business corporation pursuing both peace and profit.
-Its flagship brand – Meditalia –is made through cooperation among neighbors striving to co-exist in the Middle East.
+While carrying out his research, in 1994 he discovered a sun-dried tomato product that provided the foundation for PeaceWorks Inc. PeaceWorks is a "not-Only-for-profit" business pursuing both peace and profit.
+Its flagship brand – Meditalia – is made through cooperation among neighbors striving to co-exist in the Middle East.

-In 2003, concerned about unhealthy snacking choices and the rising obesity and diabetes epidemic in America, Lubetzky launched Kind Snacks with the value proposition of being "Kind to your body, your taste buds and your world".
-Kind has since become the fastest-growing snack company in the US.
+In 2003, concerned about unhealthy snacking choices and the rising obesity and diabetes epidemic in America, Lubetzky launched Kind Snacks with the slogan "Kind to your body, your taste buds and your world".
+In 2015, Kind was the fastest-growing snack company in the US.

-In 2010, Lubetzky co-founded Maiyet, a luxury fashion venture committed to forging partnerships with artisans in some of the world's developing economies to create high end and unique products, while promoting self-sufficiency and entrepreneurship.
+In 2010, Lubetzky co-founded Maiyet, a luxury fashion venture committed to partnering with artisans in developing economies to create high-end products, while promoting self-sufficiency and entrepreneurship.

-In 2015, President Barack Obama and Commerce Secretary Penny Pritzker named him a Presidential Ambassador for Global Entrepreneurship (PAGE).
-In 2018, Lubetzky founded New York-based family office, Equilibra, which backs entrepreneur-run businesses that offer packaged goods to consumers; investments include Greek yogurt brand Ellenos, and social enterprise Yellow Leaf Hammocks.
+In 2015, President Barack Obama and Commerce Secretary Penny Pritzker named Lubetzky a Presidential Ambassador for Global Entrepreneurship.
+In 2018, Lubetzky founded a New York-based family office, Equilibra, which backs entrepreneur-run businesses that offer packaged goods to consumers.
+Its investments include Greek yogurt brand Ellenos, and social enterprise Yellow Leaf Hammocks.
 As of November 2021, Lubetzky had a net worth of $2.2 billion.

 In November 2020, it was announced that Kind North America would be purchased by Mars in a deal worth $5 billion.
 Lubetzky said he would retain his stake in the company and remain involved in its operations.

-In September 2021, Lubetzky teamed up with two of Kind's former executives to create Somos (meaning "we are" in Spanish), an authentic Mexican food company.